plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 # Introduction #

 Never before, data were so ubiquitous, and managed access to external data was so easy.
-But *understanding precedes use*, and understanding the data requires a human-in-the-loop and, therefore, is time-consuming and hampers agility in business collaboration in all domains.
+But *understanding precedes use*, and understanding the data requires a human-in-the-loop.
+Therefore, semantic interoperability (sIOP) is time-consuming and hampers agility in business collaboration in all domains.
+The most disconcerting consequences of a lack of (automated) sIOP are time-to-deliver, flat interoperability failures, and seemingly correct but quite invalid data comprehension that leads to faulty system behaviour.
 For instance, consider the following (allegedly real) example of an interoperability failure.

 > A German steel producer upgraded its industrial process robot.
 Since the majority of the steel production process is dependent on time, from a safety point of view the decision was made to not rely on their own internal clocks but to use the German *Braunschweig Funkuhr* time radio signal as source for the exact time instead.
 At the end of April 1993, when Germany went on summer time, the computer clock of the steel producer went from 1:59 AM to 3:00 AM in one minute.
 This resulted in a production line allowing molten ingots to cool for one hour less than normal.
 When the process controller asserted the cooling time had expired, its actions splattered still-molten steel, damaging part of the facility.[^fn1]

 In this simple example a tiny difference in the meaning of `time` between the Data Service Consumer (DSC), i.e., steel manufacturer, and the Data Service Producer (DSP), i.e., the Braunschweig Funkuhr, hampered interoperability to the extend of damaging the steel facility.
-This tiny difference rooted in the assumption by the DSC that `time` expressed a continuous scale whilst for the DSP, `time` denoted instant clock time for the yearly season, representing a non-continuous scale.
+This tiny difference rooted in the assumption by the DSC that `time` expressed a continuum whilst for the DSP, `time` denoted instant clock time for the yearly season, allowing seasonal discontinuities.
 Data represents a certain state of affairs (SoA) in the domain of application (DoA), and the purpose of sIOP is to communicate that SoA such that the DSC can act on it.
 Unfortunately, between the DSP and the DSC variations may exist in terms, structures, dimensions and other background knowledge about the exchanged data.
-Consequentially, one datum might refer to two different SoAs, deceiving the DSC about its perceived SoA, leading to conclusions that cannot be substantiated in the DoA and, subsequently, incorrect behaviour.
+Consequentially, one datum might refer to two different SoAs, deceiving the DSC about its perceived SoA, leading to conclusions that cannot be substantiated in the DoA and, subsequently, to incorrect behaviour.
 In order to achieve that DSCs can correctly *use* DSPs' data, the need exists to design and implement wrappers that restores any differences in SoAs that emerge from the data.
-Many such variations exist, leading to a range of failures in so-called *semantic interoperability* (sIOP).
+Many such variations exist, leading to a range of failures in sIOP.
 Unfortunately, it is fundamentally impossible to automate the production of wrappers, because we need a genuine *understanding* upfront, which computers still cannot do.
 When we accept the need for a human-in-the-loop, her place in architecture becomes a design choice.
 Like [@Kuhn2009], and as opposed to a philosophical or linguistic problem, we consider semantic interoperability an engineering problem that aims at constraining interpretations towards those that are intended, producing engineering artefacts that can carry sIOP.

-The most disconcerting consequences of a lack of (automated) sIOP are time-to-deliver, flat interoperability failures, and as seen above, seemingly correct but quite invalid data comprehension that leads to faulty system behaviour.
 Current sIOP implementations are essentially based on the (time-consuming) process of establishing a shared convention on the semantics of the data that are exchanged, and require custom software solutions and collaboration-dependent software adaptations.
 Indeed, such conventions result in a pleasant semantic homogeneity, but also in huge semantic monoliths that resolve some but far from all interoperability problems [@Renner1996].
 And it makes dealing with data that originated outside the monolith impossible, unless again a time consuming (months) semantic adoption process is applied.
-Moreover, these semantic conventions consider semantic heterogeneity a bug instead of a feature necessary to allow for different but equally valid perspectives as well as to achieve semantic accuracy.
+Moreover, these semantic conventions consider semantic heterogeneity a bug instead of a feature necessary to allow for different but equally valid perspectives and to achieve semantic accuracy.
 Nevertheless, this conventions-based approach towards sIOP is considered accepted folklore, even state of the art in ICT, e.g., [@Otto2019].
 In view of the large uptake of the Internet, the Internet of Things (IoT), cloud computing and big data, and in view of economical pressure to intensify enterprise collaboration, we consider this approach insufficient.
 Automation is required to resolve these issues, and we place formal semantics at its core.

 The main objective of our work is to achieve sIOP as quickly as possible, with as minimal human effort as possible, for collaborations that had not been foreseen and consequently could not be anticipated for during design time of the (two or more) software agents.
 Semantic heterogeneity must be allowed for, semantic scalability must become possible.
 We categorise our work in terms of the Framework for Enterprise Interoperability (FEI) [@Chen2017] as addressing the *conceptual* barrier, investigating the *data* and *process* concerns, and applying a *federated* approach.